 They should all be straight across from each other.
-If one of them is out of position use a screwdriver to re-position.
-It should click into position.
-And then repeat the above counter-clockwise process.
+If one of them is out of position using a screwdriver to reposition.
+It should click into the neutral position.

 If only one blocking ring is stuck, you determine which one by shifting into each gear and rotating the input shaft.
 The input shaft will turn in the gear that has the stuck blocking ring.

-This simple problem can be fixed a couple ways.
+This simple problem can be fixed in a couple of ways.
 With a shift lever installed temporarily for ease… move the lever in and out of all the gears you can, multiple times.

-Another way to free-up stuck blocking rings is to shift the transmission into a gear the input shaft will not rotate in.
+Another way to free up stuck blocking rings is to shift the transmission into a gear the input shaft will not rotate in.
 Install the clutch disk on the splines and rotate back and forth to shock-load the gears.
 The blocking rings should pop loose.

 As always, we’re here to help and can guide you thru the above process and any other related parts and installation issues.